RRR-Road-rage-reasoning/Road-rage-benchmark/README.md

 ### 2️⃣ Classification

-Train the lightweight temporal classification head on the extracted VLM features to perform binary detection of three road-rage hazardous behavior categories.
+Train the lightweight MLP on the extracted VLM features to perform binary detection of three road-rage hazardous behavior categories.

 ```bash
 python train_mlp.py